SecureCloud-biz/fs-array/readme.md

 # File System Array

+> Deprecated.
+Use [`fs-promises`](https://www.npmjs.com/package/fs-promises) instead of this for a similar syntax but much more amazing performance.

 **Blocking** filesystem with very simple API specifically designed to be usable with arrays.
 Features:

 - Return absolute paths where possible.